 Skip to main content

-Review: Love in the Headlines - Small Town Shenanigans #1
+Review: Love in the Headlines - Small Town Shenanigans #0.5

 Love in the Headlines book cover on blue background

 I am so excited that I was able to read this book for the Clearly Christian Readathon's contemporary buddy read this month!
-Love in the Headlines by Penny Zeller starts off the Small Town Shenanigans series and is an absolute joy.
+Love in the Headlines by Penny Zeller starts off the Small Town Shenanigans series as a standalone prequel and is an absolute joy.
 Combining a newspaper rivalry with a dog scheme and plenty of sparks, I couldn't help but chuckle at just how true the series name became.

 Book Synopsis